polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/asset.md

 - `AssetAlreadyCreated` if asset was already created.
 - `TickerTooLong` if `ticker`&\#x27;s length is greater than `config.max_ticker_length` chain parameter.
-- `TickerNotAscii` if `ticker` is not yet registered, and contains non-ascii printable characters (from code 32 to 126) or any character after first occurrence of `\0`.
+- `TickerNotAlphanumeric` if `ticker` is not yet registered, and contains non-alphanumeric characters or any character after first occurrence of `\0`.

 \#\# Permissions
 * Portfolio